hekmon/tpcontrol/README.md

 12 workers ended their work.
 ```

 Here you might wonder why the first requests (using the buffered tokens in the pool) are not ordered.
-This is the same reason as for the "Simple throughput manager" : we declared all the workers sequentially, GO decided on its own which one to start first.
+This is the same reason as for the "Simple throughput manager" example : we did declare all the workers sequentially but GO decided on its own which one to start first.
 And as the first ones ask the scheduler, there were no wait, tokens were availables, scheduler unlock them almost instantly.

 Once the token pool depleted, workers registered but were not unlock instantly and when a token became available, the scheduler unlocked the oldest one in the highest priority queue (`I am a worker with a priority of 0 coming from the batch 2 and this experiment started 299.2146ms ago.`).